Quant-link/QLK-FREN-Private/README.md

 *   `--currency`: (Optional) The currency code for the price (e.g., `usd`, `eur`).
 Defaults to `usd`.
 *   `--lang`: (Optional) Language for narration (e.g., `en`, `es`, `fr`).
 Defaults to value in config.ini.
 *   `--slow`: (Optional) Use slower narration speed.
 Use `--no-slow` for normal speed.
 Defaults to value in config.ini.
+*   `--force-new`: (Optional) Force creation of new narration even if a cached version exists.
 *   `--debug`: (Optional) Enable debug level logging.

 **Examples:**